- 1 Get out of your email marketing rut.

 Invest in innovation.

-Stretched thin on time and budget, marketers lack the ability to modernise their email marketing campaigns.
-According to a report by The Relevancy Group, 52 per cent of email marketers are stuck in this basic mode — using the same tired tactics as they always have, such as emailing lapsed customers, including basic personalisation fields or cross-selling.
-Underinvesting in time, resources, access to data and organisational visibility and support for the email marketing department can have consequences.
-In fact, the report notes that of the email marketers still stuck back on basic tactics, only 42 percent say their tactics are highly effective compared with 58 per cent of contextual email marketers that are using adaptive content and real-time data to increase personalisation of their emails.
+Stretched thin on time and budget, marketers lack the ability to modernize their email marketing campaigns.
+According to a report by The Relevancy Group, 52 percent of email marketers are stuck in this basic mode — using the same tired tactics as they always have, such as emailing lapsed customers, including basic personalization fields, or cross-selling.
+Underinvesting in time, resources, access to data, and organizational visibility and support for the email marketing department can have consequences.
+In fact, the report notes that of the email marketers still stuck back on basic tactics, only 42 percent say their tactics are highly effective compared with 58 percent of contextual email marketers that are using adaptive content and real-time data to increase personalization of their emails.

-But the consequences are more than just a lack of effectiveness — underinvesting also affects the bottom line.
+But the consequences are more than just a lack of effectiveness — underinvesting also impacts the bottom line.
 The Relevancy Group report found that there was a clear relationship between results and the type of tactics marketers used.
-Those engaging in more advanced tactics, such as contextualised email marketing, drove a higher monthly revenue than those utilising basic tactics.
+Those engaging in more advanced tactics, such as contextualized email marketing, drove a higher monthly revenue than those utilizing basic tactics.
 In fact, over a three-month period, the revenue generated more than covered the costs of implementing more advanced tactics.
 Contextual email tactics generated a monthly revenue of $4,623 versus $3,237 by classic email tactics.

 Companies like Nissan and Virgin Holidays understand that investing more resources and attention, not less, on email marketing allows them to reap greater rewards.
-As Mr Moyuru Kudo, head of Japan digital customer experience at Nissan, notes, “Through digital marketing we can gain a greater understanding of our customers’ needs and create a customised approach to reach them effectively.”
+As Mr. Moyuru Kudo, head of Japan digital customer experience at Nissan, notes, “Through digital marketing we can gain a greater understanding of our customers’ needs and create a custom approach to reach them effectively.”